vippsas/vipps-login-api/vipps-login-api-faq.md

 [Userinfo API FAQ: What is the `sub`](https://developer.vippsmobilepay.com/docs/APIs/login-api/vipps-userinfo-api-faq/#what-is-the-sub) for this and more information about the `sub`.

+## How can I get updated information, like addresses, for a user?

+When the user consents to sharing information with the merchant, the merchant has ~10 minutes to retrieve the information.
+The infomration can be retrieved evey time the user logs in.
+The merchant must save this information and handle everything according to GDPR.

 ## Why can I get userinfo after the user has revoked consent?

 During a login or a payment session the user consent to share information if